Do you know how to treat major fiddle leaf fig problems?

 Spider mites, fungus gnats, mealybugs, oh my!

-Insects can cause big problems for your fiddle, and while we try to catch infestations early, sometimes we miss the signs until the problem has spread.
+Insects can cause fiddle leaf fig problems for your fiddle, and while we try to catch infestations early, sometimes we miss the signs until the problem has spread.

 Different insects call for different courses of action, but there are a few tricks that work well for getting rid of just about any pest:

-Leaf Armor.
-This natural treatment is fantastic for killing off most insects, so follow the instructions on the bottle and give your tree a good spray down.
+Houseplant Leaf Armor.
+This natural treatment is fantastic for killing off most insects, as well as bacteria and fungus.
+(It works just like neem oil but without the unpleasant smell.)
+It also cleans and adds shine to your houseplant’s leaves!
+Give your tree a good spray down.

 Here are our articles for getting rid of insects: